Connections-Business-Directory/Connections/README.md

 * TWEAK: Use `rawurlencode()` when encoding the permalink for department, organization, district, county,  locality, region, and country.
 * BUG: Correct find shortcode logic.
 * OTHER: Update readme.txt to make mention of the support of the native sitemaps support introduced in WordPress 5.5.

-= 9.17 11/24/2020 =
-* TWEAK: Remove use of deprecated methods `cnSanitize::htmlClass()` and cnFunction::escAttributeDeep()` in the term list class.
-* TWEAK: Remove use of deprecated method `cnValidate::userPermitted()`.
-* TWEAK: Remove use of deprecated methods `cnSanitize::htmlClass()` and cnFunction::escAttributeDeep()` in the term list class.
-* TWEAK: Do not apply the `wpseo_title` filter in the admin.
-* TWEAK: Comment out code legacy Yoast SEO compatibility code.
-* TWEAK: Do not apply `array_filter()` to shortcode `$atts` when viewing the single Entry detail/profile page.
-* TWEAK: Apply clear float fix to the form.
-* TWEAK: Use the `get_cananical_url` filter instead of the `page_link` filter to set the canonical page URL.
-* TWEAK: Relation separator should be within a span tag.
-* TWEAK: Add a few filters which should be reset between shortcode instances.
-* TWEAK: Use self when referencing method.
-* TWEAK: Add random support to the `[cn-entry]` shortcode.
-* TWEAK: Ensure the `force_home` option for the `[cn-entry]` shortcode is a boolean.
-* OTHER: Update readme.txt support link.
-* OTHER: Update fontawesome from 5.13.0 to 5.15.1.
-* DEV: Correct code formatting.
-* DEV: Update package.json dependencies.
-* DEV: Update webpack.config.js.
-* DEV: Update dist files.

-= 9.16 11/06/2020 =
-* TWEAK: Add filter to the `[cn-content]` shortcode to support the Page Builder plugin by SiteOrigin.
-* OTHER: Remove the legacy social network icons to reduce plugin package size.
-* DEV: Code alignment.
-* DEV: Correct the replacement method for a deprecated method debug message.
-* DEV: Remove use of deprecated method `cnValidate::userPermitted()`.
-* DEV: Remove use of deprecated method `cnCountry::getCode()`.
-* DEV: Remove use of deprecated method `cnOptions::getDateOptions()`.
-* DEV: Remove use of deprecated method `cnFormatting::toCamelCase()`.
-* DEV: Remove use of deprecated method `cnFunction::isDimensionalArray()`.
-* DEV: Remove use of deprecated method `cnEntry::getFullFirstLastName()`.
-* DEV: Remove use of deprecated methods `cnSanitize::htmlClass()` and cnFunction::escAttributeDeep()` in the term list class.
-* DEV: Remove use of deprecated method `cnUser::getFilterPage()`.
-* DEV: Remove use of deprecated method `cnUtility::getUUID()`.
-* DEV: Remove use of deprecated method `cnFormatting::maybeJSONencode()`.
-* DEV: Remove use of deprecated method `cnFormatting::maybeJSONdecode()`.
-* DEV: Remove use of deprecated method `cnUtility::toNumericHash()`.
-* DEV: Remove use of deprecated method in `cnRetrieve`.

-= 9.15 10/30/2020 =
-* TWEAK: Pass additional parameters to the `Connections_Directory/Shortcode/Conditional_Content/is_condition/{$this->atts['condition']}` filter.
-* DEV: Change class variable from private to protected.
-* DEV: Add deprecated notices throughout so usages can be removed and old code cleaned up.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)